Deterministic complexity analysis of Hermitian eigenproblems: Introduction

-This result has a direct application to the dense Hermitian diagonalization problem, namely, Problem \ref{problem:problems_in_exact_arithmetic}-(ii).
-As already mentioned in the introduction, the problem can be solved classically in $O(n^3)$ arithmetic operations, using, e.g., the QR algorithm or a divide-and-conquer strategy \cite{nakatsukasa2013stable}. \cite{benor2018quasi} proposed a randomized algorithm to solve the problem, and while the reported sequential arithmetic complexity is $O(n^{\omega+1}$, the authors conjectured that it can be reduced to $\widetilde O(n^{\omega})$.
-The algorithm with the lowest asymptotic complexity that we are aware of, with explicit backward-approximation bounds, is the recent pioneering randomized algorithm of \cite{banks2022pseudospectral}.
-After some fine-tuning for the Hermitian case \cite{kacham2024faster}, the returned eigenvectros are also approximately orthogonal.
-The complexity is $O(n^\omega\log^2(n/\epsilon))$ arithmetic operations, and the algorithm succeeds with high probability.
-Theorem \ref{theorem:alg_recursive_diagonalization_informal} can be directly used to obtain a significantly simpler and deterministic solution.
+Theorem \ref{theorem:alg_recursive_diagonalization} can be directly used to obtain a simple and deterministic solution for the Hermitian diagonalization problem.
 Specifically, Corollary \ref{corollary:hermitian_diagonalization} states that the problem can be solved in $O(n^{\omega}\log(n) + n^2\polylog(n/\epsilon))$ arithmetic operations, which is both faster and fully deterministic.
-This is achieved by combining Theorem \ref{theorem:alg_recursive_diagonalization_informal} with the (rather overlooked) algorithm of Schönhage \cite{schonhage1972unitare}, who proved that a Hermitian matrix can be reduced to tridiagonal form with unitary similarity transformations in $O(n^\omega\log(n)c(\omega))$ arithmetic operations, where $c(\omega)=O(1)$ if $\omega$ is treated as a fixed constant larger than $2$, while $c(\omega)=O(\log(n))$ if it turns out that $\omega=2$.
+This is achieved by combining Theorem \ref{theorem:alg_recursive_diagonalization} with the (rather overlooked) algorithm of Schönhage \cite{schonhage1972unitare}, who proved that a Hermitian matrix can be reduced to tridiagonal form with unitary similarity transformations in $O(n^\omega\log(n)c(\omega))$ arithmetic operations, where $c(\omega)=O(1)$ if $\omega$ is treated as a fixed constant larger than $2$, while $c(\omega)=O(\log(n))$ if it turns out that $\omega=2$.